 - Select the resource you want to modify.

-Click Add Member and add the email addresses of groups or individuals to whom you want to grant the IAP-secured Web App User role for the project.
+Click Add Principal and add the email addresses of groups or individuals to whom you want to grant the IAP-secured Web App User role for the project.

-The table below lists some common access scenarios and example member settings.
+The table below lists some common access scenarios and the principal to grant access to for each scenario.

-Access Level Example Web Resource Example Member Setting Open, public access Company public website.
+Access Level Example Web Resource Example Principal Open, public access Company public website.

 User-authenticated access Site to submit support tickets.